MaibornWolff/dcos-deploy/README.md

 * `index`: at what index to place the repository in the repository list.
 0 for beginning.
 Do not set for end of list.

 With this type you can add additional package repositories to DC/OS.
 You can for example use it to add the Edge-LB repositories to your EE cluster.
 Set the repository as a dependency for any frameworks/packages installed from it.

+### Edge-LB pool
+`type: edgelb` defines an edgelb pool.
+This can only be used on EE clusters.
+It has the following specific options:
+* `name`: name of the pool.
+Taken from pool config if not present.
+Variables can be used.
+* `pool`: filename to the yaml file for configuring the pool.
+Required.
+The filename itsself and the yaml file can contain variables.

+For configuring a pool see the [Edge-LB configuration](https://docs.mesosphere.com/services/edge-lb/1.2/pool-configuration/).

+For this to work you must have the edgelb package installed via the repository URLs provided by Mesosphere (use the `repository` and `package` types, there is a [complete example](examples/edgelb) available).
+At the moment dcos-deploy can not safely detect if the pool config was changed so it will always apply it.
+Be aware that changing certain options in the pool config (like ports or secrets) will result in a restart of the haproxy instances.
+Make sure you have a HA setup so that there is no downtime.

 ## Deployment process
 When running the `apply` command dcos-deploy will first check all entities if they have changed.
 To do this it will first render all options and files using the provided variables, retrieve the currently running configurations from the DC/OS cluster using the specific APIs (e.g. get the app definition from marathon) and compare them.
 It will print a list of changes and ask for confirmation (unless `--yes` is used).
 If an entity needs to be created it will first recursively create any dependencies.